splunk/observability-workshop/docs/lambda/initial_run_env.md

 # Initial run of Splunk Mobile Phone Shop Application

+The goal of this session is to make you familiar with the various components that  re used in the workshop.

 !!! important "Required information"
     **You should have the following information at hand as you will need this in various places throughout the workshop**